Design an education center

 Thumbnails are a “set” size so as not to force the UI to adapt to the image based on it’s orientation.
 It is recommend that we build an internal cropping tool that allows the company to set focus point on upload.(

-When scaling an image, Set a specific dimension for the thumbnail.
-Neither the width nor the height of the new image may exceed the specified dimensions.
+Note: Neither width nor height of the any image may exceed the company specified dimensions.

 Grid and list views